 If you haven’t had a website built before, you might feel intimidated or unsure about the process and you may have questions and concerns.
 It’s all okay.
 Like with any industry, there are plenty of myths that can make the whole process sound daunting.
 It doesn’t have to be that way.
 I very much believe in being totally open and transparent so that our web design clients feel informed and comfortable with everything that is going on.

-So let’s bust some of the most common myths and misconceptions about web design and what to look out for to ensure your web design process is a pleasant and easy one.
+So let’s bust some of the most common web design myths and misconceptions and how you can ensure your web design process is a pleasant and easy one.

-BUSTED… maybe. 😉 If you choose a quality web designer, the website creation process should be logical, straightforward and feel easy.
-After all, if you’re starting a new business, you’ve already got enough to sort out.
-A professional and experienced web designer will simplify the web design process for you by taking care of as much as possible, including content creation, imagery, email set-up and SEO.
+BUSTED… maybe. 😉 If you choose a quality web designer, the website creation process should be logical, straightforward and feel pretty easy.
+After all, if you’re starting a new business, you’ve already got enough on your plate.
+A professional and experienced web designer will simplify the web design process for you by taking care of as much as possible, including content creation, imagery, email set-up and SEO (Search Engine Optimisation).

 Look out for a web designer who takes some time to get to know you, your business and your goals.
 This information will become the foundation of your brand and your website build process.
-ALL of the techie/fiddly work will be taken care of.
-Expect a little back and forth between you and your designer, to ensure everything meets your tastes and requirements.
+ALL of the technical and fiddly work will be taken care of.
+You can expect a little back and forth between you and your designer, to ensure everything meets your tastes and requirements.
 The ideal web design process will allow you to Review and Approve each stage through to going live.

-Myth #2 // Won’t I need advanced tech skills?
+Myth #2 – I’ll need advanced tech skills

 BUSTED.
 Again maybe. 😉 As we mentioned above, a professional web design company will take care of all the technical aspects of your website build, and maybe even elements of the marketing so that you don’t need to.